-- A raincoat, winter coat, hat and gloves, when it is cold or rainy.
+- A raincoat or winter coat, hat and gloves, when it is rainy or cold

 - Young children need an extra set of clothes and a towel.

-Write your child’s name on everything he/she brings to school.
+Write your child’s name on everything they bring to school.

 Please see the resources below for some meal-related resources: